 - winter squash

 Some spices are also high in vitamin A, including paprika, red pepper, cayenne, and chili powder.

 Vitamins B-6, B-12, and B-9 are essential for proper nerve function, the synthesis of DNA, and the formation of red blood cells in your body.
 They also help maintain your brain function, prevent anemia, and support metabolism.

 Foods that are particularly high in vitamins B-6 and B-12 include:

 - seafood, including mussels and oysters

-Also known as ascorbic acid, vitamin C is a powerful antioxidant that protects the health of cells and improves iron absorption.
-It’s also important in promoting healthy teeth and gums, healing wounds, and helping the body resist infection.
+Vitamin C is also known as ascorbic acid.
+It’s a powerful antioxidant that helps protect the health of your cells.
+It improves your body’s iron absorption.
+It’s also important for promoting healthy teeth and gums, healing wounds, and helping you resist infection.